bsmith89/strain-corr/doc/manuscript/manuscript.md

 Using 231 samples collected longitudinally from patients (189 samples) and donors (42 samples from three of four donors) in the UCFMT study, we identified and tracked strains using StrainFacts.
-For the two best-sampled donors, D44 and D97, we observed robust, repeated transmission of strains during FMT (Fig. 5A).
-Next, with StrainPGC, we obtained gene content estimates for inferred strains of _E. coli_; 18 passed quality control.
+Focusing on D44 and D97---the two donors with the most metagenomic samples and who contributed materials to the most recipients---we observed robust, repeated transmission of strains during FMT (Fig. 5A).
+Next, with StrainPGC, we
+obtained gene content estimates for inferred strains of _E. coli_; 18 passed quality control.
 In order to examine their genetic relatedness—and to put them in the context of the earlier pangenome